kens-visuals/coding-bootcamp-testimonials-slider/README.md

-# Frontend Mentor - PROJECT NAME Solution
+# Frontend Mentor - Coding Bootcamp Testimonials Slider Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Coding Bootcamp Testimonials Slider Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL).

 ## Table of contents